cbare/cbare.github.io/_drafts/words.md

 “Get your knowledge quickly and then use it.
 If you can use it you will retain it.”
 ― Alfred North Whitehead

+New Zealand physicist Ernest Rutherford is quoted as saying, “If your experiment needs statistics, you ought to have done a better experiment.”